alexsanjoseph/compareDF/cran-comments.md

 ## Resubmission
 This is a new version.
 In this version I have:

-* Updated tests to take dplyr development version into account
+* Fixed tests to deal with latest updates to dplyr
-* Fixed cran URL

 ## Test environments
 * local OS X install - 10.14, R 3.5.1